canalplus/rx-player/doc/architecture/transports/index.md

 For the core of the rx-player, we do not have any difference between playing any of the streaming protocols available.

-This also means that all code relative to a specific streaming technology is completely within the `transports` directory.
+This also means that the code relative to a specific streaming technology is within the `transports` directory.
 This allows to greatly simplify code maintenance and evolutivity.
-For example, managing a new streaming protocol would mainly just need us to add some code there.
+For example, managing a new streaming protocol would mainly just need us to add some code there (you might also need to add parsers in the `parsers` directory).
 Same thing for adding a new feature to e.g. `DASH` or `Smooth`.

 Each streaming protocol implementation present in the `transports` code exports a single `transport` function.